 Accredited persons can create Victorian energy efficiency certificates (VEECs) for a range of activities under the Victorian Energy Upgrades (VEU) program.

-All accredited persons are responsible for carrying out activities in compliance with the program’s legislative framework.
-Some of the key obligations on an accredited person are listed below.
+All accredited persons are responsible for carrying out activities in compliance with the program rules.
+Some of the key obligations of an accredited person are listed below.

 Accredited persons are required to keep records under the program which substantiate the activity undertaken and the VEECs created for the activity.
 When applying for accreditation and during audits, you will need to show that you have reliable and accurate record keeping arrangements in place.

 Records must be retained for six years after the associated certificates are created.
-We may request these records as part of certificate assessment processes or as part of our auditing regime.
+We may request these records as part of certificate assessment processes or as part of our compliance activities.